If your pretty face is being engulfed by dark spots, you are not alone! Dark spots usually occur as a result of hyperpigmentation.

 It exfoliates the skin.
 This removes dead skin cells and lightens dark spots.
-Many over the counter products use 3-10 percent of this ingredient.
+Many over the counter products use 3-10 % of this ingredient.

 Glycolic acid is not recommended if you’re on topical medication.
 It is advised to consult a professional before using it.

 Kojic Acid is used in many skin lightening products.
 It comes in the form of creams, gels and lotions.
-This lightening agent is sold at 1 percent or less concentration levels in cosmetic products.
+This lightening agent is sold at 1% or lower concentration levels in cosmetic products.
 (8) It is used to treat dark spots, hyperpigmentation and melasma.

 An amino acid called tyrosine handles melanin production in the skin.
-Kojic acid blocks tyrosine from forming.
-This reduces the production of melanin.
+Kojic acid blocks tyrosine formation, which reduces the production of melanin.